-Today, let’s look put the weekly blog tasks under a microscope and map out a plan for what to do each day, k?
-I really want us to have a workflow that we can follow, one that will help us to stay on track and get into a blogging and social media routine of things we do, each and every week, over and over again.
+Today, let’s put the weekly tasks under a microscope and map out a plan for what to do each day, k?
+I really want us to have a blogging workflow that we can follow, one that will help us stay on track and get into a routine of things we do each and every week, over and over again.
 Like a machine.

 Researching blog topics

 Search engine optimization